Surgery to remove stomach cancer

 It is possible for an experienced surgeon to remove the whole of your stomach, or part of it, using laparoscopic surgery.
 Some trials have shown that laparoscopic surgery is less traumatic than a single large wound and recovery time may be quicker.
 It may have fewer complications than normal open surgery.
 But other trials have shown that laparoscopic surgery may take longer and some doctors are concerned that it may be difficult to remove enough lymph nodes.

-The National Institute for Health and Clinical Excellence (NICE) have issued guidance on laparoscopic gastrectomy.
+The National Institute for Health and Care Excellence (NICE) have issued guidance on laparoscopic gastrectomy.
 They have decided that this procedure is both safe enough, and works well enough to be used as part of NHS treatment.
 But they stress that you should only be offered this type of surgery for cancer if it is suitable for your individual condition.
 And if you do have this type of surgery, it must be done by a surgeon trained in laparoscopic techniques and experienced in using them.
 NICE also state that the results of this type of surgery should continue to be monitored.

 If you want to find out if this type of surgery is suitable for you, you can talk to your surgeon.
 You may need a referral to a specialist surgeon with particular experience in laparoscopic surgery.

 If your cancer is near where your stomach joins your food pipe (oesophagus) you may need part of your food pipe removed as well.
 This is called oesophagogastrectomy.

 With this operation, the lowest third of your stomach is kept and made into a tube.
 The remaining oesophagus is joined onto this part of your stomach.
 Because your food pipe has to be operated on, you are likely to have 2 scars.
 Your surgeon can remove the stomach and food pipe through an abdominal wound and chest wound.
 So you will have a scar across part of your chest, along one of the ribs, as well as down the middle of your tummy (abdomen).